Key to blog text;

 “Six days later, Jesus took Peter, James, and John the brother of James and went up on a high mountain.
 They were all alone there.
 While these followers watched him, Jesus was changed.
 His face became bright like the sun, and his clothes became white as light” (Matthew 17:1-2).

 The three disciples watched as the universe and hosts of heaven marveled.
 He had conquered His human, purified it and joined it to His divine.
 He laid out the heavenly blueprint for all His followers to observe and to follow.
-For all to follow Him into eternity.
+And for all to follow Him into eternity.
 To become a part of His everlasting family and kingdom!